-This important book deals succinctly and thoughtfully with the problems of collecting contemporary objects in museums.
-It aims to provide a working model for the future of contemporary collecting based on relevant debates and theories, and on past and current practices, and proposes answers some of the many challenging questions raised:
+This groundbreaking book deals succinctly and thoughtfully with the problems of collecting contemporary objects in museums.
+It aims to provide a working model for the future of contemporary collecting based on relevant debates and theories, and on past and current practices, and proposes answers to some of the many challenging questions raised:

 - What should we collect?

 - How can we adequately record how we live our lives today?